DEPhantom/TTSWING/README.md

 <details>
   <summary><b>Detail of the attributes</b></summary>

+  The unit of the accelerations (e.g., ax_mean, ay_mean, az_mean) is LSB/G (least significant bit per unit of G-force).
+By multiplying this value by 2/32768, the original G value can be obtained.
+The unit of angular velocities (e.g., gx_mean, gy_mean, gz_mean) is LSB/deg/s (least significant bit per unit of angular velocity).
+By multiplying this value by 250/32768, the original DPS (degree per second) can be obtained.

   | Field              | Description |
   |--------------------|-------------|
   | id                 | An unique ID to identify players |